Psychology for intelligent people

 signed Maud Mannoni, in Paris, June 1992.

-Meizoso wants to state his gratitude for having the opportunity to learn from Maud Mannoni (and from Octave Mannoni) since the age of 14, when he started studying Psychoanalysis.
 From 1981 Dr. Mannoni was his didactic mentor and was also Meizoso´s clinical supervisor until her death in 1998.
-All along those many creative years, which started working in mental health during War World II, and beyond her life, Dr. Mannoni, an extraordinary intelligent, universally educated, kind woman and ethical citizen of the Earth, was an inspiring teacher, friend and guide of all those who came to her.
+All along those many creative years, which started when Dr Maud Mannoni was working in mental health during War World II, and beyond her life, Dr. Maud Mannoni, shown an extraordinary intelligence, universal education, a kind generosity and ethical commitment of a citizen of the world.
+Dr Maud Mannoni was an inspiring teacher, a friend and a guide of all those who came to her for clinical knowledge.

 Watch and listen (in French) the interview to Julia Kristeva, on Maud Mannoni and her School a, by Caroline Deschamps.

-Return to the main page "About us"
+Return to the page "About us"